 Disagree: Children under 12 should be allowed to carry cell phones.

 - Come up with 3 reasons to back up your argument

-- Cell phone is the best way to contact your child easily in case of emergencies, and they can also contact the parents.
+- A cell phone is the best way to contact your child easily in case of emergencies, and they can also contact their parents.

 - Most children use cell phones to communicate and connect with their friends.